ppy/osu-wiki/news/2022/2022-08-31-new-featured-artist-45.md

 ![](https://assets.ppy.sh/artists/297/header.jpg)

 **-45**'s sound has been a constant presence on osu! for more than a decade.
-Introduced through [AngelHoney](https://osu.ppy.sh/users/104401)'s 2010 beatmap for [Aci-L](https://osu.ppy.sh/beatmapsets/13169) and further popularized by [Natteke](https://osu.ppy.sh/users/157177)'s 2011 beatmap of [Eiji Kuinbii](https://osu.ppy.sh/beatmapsets/38235), this old-school electro sound has become a staple to circle clickers worldwide.
+Introduced through ::AngelHoney::{ user-id=104401 }'s 2010 beatmap for [Aci-L](https://osu.ppy.sh/beatmapsets/13169) and further popularized by ::Natteke::{ user-id=157177 }'s 2011 beatmap of [Eiji Kuinbii](https://osu.ppy.sh/beatmapsets/38235), this old-school electro sound has become a staple to circle clickers worldwide.

 There's no shortage of **-45** tunes around here.
 We've picked up an unfathomable **117** songs for [**-45**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/297), all of which are available for mapping until literally the end of time.